msoecsse/taylor/outcomes/wk6.md

 ## Week 6

 ### Announcements
-* ~~Look at diff for BST class~~
-* ~~If you don't have a grade for lab 4, I don't have a submission~~
-* ~~Lunch: 11am Tuesday and Thursday~~

 ### Binary Trees

-* [x] Use the following terms to describe nodes in a tree: root, children, parent, sibling, leaf, ancestor, descendent
+* [ ] Use the following terms to describe nodes in a tree: root, children, parent, sibling, leaf, ancestor, descendent
-* [x] Recognize empty trees and contents after any branch to be trees themselves, specifically subtrees
+* [ ] Recognize empty trees and contents after any branch to be trees themselves, specifically subtrees
-* [x] Define node level recursively, starting with level 1 at the root.
+* [ ] Define node level recursively, starting with level 1 at the root.
 Define height as the maximum node level.
-* [x] Define binary tree (contrasted with a general tree) and explain the use of common types of binary trees: expression trees, Huffman trees, binary search trees
+* [ ] Define binary tree (contrasted with a general tree) and explain the use of common types of binary trees: expression trees, Huffman trees, binary search trees
-* [x] Explain the criteria for binary trees that are full, perfect, and complete
+* [ ] Explain the criteria for binary trees that are full, perfect, and complete
-* [x] Explain preorder, inorder, and postorder traversal of trees using words and figures
+* [ ] Explain preorder, inorder, and postorder traversal of trees using words and figures
-* [x] Explain the significance of each of these orders when applied to expression trees
+* [ ] Explain the significance of each of these orders when applied to expression trees

 ### Binary Tree Implementation